 I spotted a few tractors along Stratford Road and finally one day I pulled in and talked to the owner.
 Turns out he parked the tractors on the canal when he was a teenager and there they sat for some 40 years.
 I took some photos and here is the first painting.
 To see how I created this painting check out Adventure to Art article Creating Dan’s Tractor.

-This is the same tractor that’s painted in “Tones of Barcelona”.
-This time is a different photo and it’s painted from a different color scheme from the color combo book.
-Again I added blue and a little yellow to give the painting some life.
+This is the same tractor in the “Tones of Barcelona” painting.
+This time I used a different photo and it’s painted from a different color scheme from the color combo book.
+Again, I added blue and a little yellow to give the painting some life.

 Also, for this painting I opted to alter the colors from the photo.
 I desaturated the image on my screen so all I was looking at was a value photo (just lights and darks, no color).
 Then using a color scheme from a book “The Designer’s Guide to Color Combinations” I mixed my paints to match those colors instead.
+I feel this helped simplify the painting and to give it a mood that otherwise wouldn’t have shown up had I painted from the photograph’s colors.
 I did add some blue which wasn’t in the color scheme to give the painting a little life.
-I feel this helped simplify the painting and to give it a distinctive mood that otherwise wouldn’t have shown up had I painted from the photographs colors.
+Love it!

 I had to pull in to check out these two nice old tractors down on road 12.
 The nice lady at the residence said sure, go paint away (thanks!).
 So as the sun was going down I set up my easle and painted for about an hour getting the basic composition and values down.
 I then took a few photos and added detail back in the studio.

 The original sky, clouds & trees I had were too dark and defined so I lighted up the background quite a bit to make the tractors stand out.